-Updated : 20/11/2015
+Updated : 30/09/2016

-For international payments in euros within the EU, banks should charge you no more than they would for a national transaction of the same value in euros.
+If the payment is in euros or Swedish krona, they should not charge you more than they would for a national transaction of the same value in euros.

 There are sometimes very high transaction fees for cashing a cheque from another EU country.
 Furthermore, cheques are no longer accepted as a method of payment in many EU countries.

-In this case, the 27 EU member states + Iceland, Liechtenstein and Norway
+In this case, the 28 EU member states + Iceland, Liechtenstein and Norway